Lytecyde/ts-phaser-bomb-game/README.md

 # Ts phaser bomb game

-Another university project that i'm being forced to do.
+a uni project that I am turning into a game about espionage

 ## Hey, what's this?